elsayed-lab/utr_analysis/README.md

 ### Organization in the genome

-- Tryp. genomes contain tandem arrays of several hundred SL genes from which the SL is transcribed.
+- Trypanosome genomes contain tandem arrays of several hundred SL genes from which the SL is transcribed.
 - "SL repeat" = SL RNA and a non-transcribed spacer.
 - The SL exon sequence is highly conserved, while the spacer regions are highly variable and sometimes used to differentiate closely related tryp.